 - (1) The value of perquisites and benefits for each named executive officer is less than the lesser of \$50,000 and 10% of the total annual base compensation and bonuses. - (2) These individuals are also Trustees of the Fund.
 Trustees who are also employed by the Fund do not receive additional compensation for their duties as Trustees. - (3) Annual Incentive Plan awards are calculated at the end of a financial year and paid in the first or second quarter of the next financial year.
-Awards deferred as part of the U.S. deferred compensation plan are paid to the Trustee of the plan in the first quarter of the next financial year. - (4) US denominated figures were converted at an average annual exchange rate of \$1.0301Cdn (2012 \$0.9994Cdn, 2011 \$0.9893Cdn). - (5) Mr. Bulbuck triggered a taxable employee benefit during 2012 as a result of transferring personal holdings into 4612094 Manitoba Inc.
+Awards deferred as part of the U.S. deferred compensation plan are paid to the Trustee of the plan in the first quarter of the next financial year. - (4) US denominated figures were converted at an average annual exchange rate of 1.1047 (2013 \$1.0301Cdn, 2012 \$0.9994Cdn). - (5) Mr. Bulbuck triggered a taxable employee benefit during 2012 as a result of transferring personal holdings into 4612094 Manitoba - (6) During 2014, Mr. Bulbuck and Mr. O'Day were reimbursed for certain one-time insurance premium costs incurred.